chchiou/markrov-text-generator/README.md

 ## Enough with the theoretical formalisms, show me the code! ##

-Here's a more complex implementation: is a second order Markrov Chain (it jumps from couple to couple of words) that trains on tweets taken from the Twitter Streaming API.
+This is a more complex implementation: it's a second order Markrov Chain (it jumps from couple to couple of words) that trains on tweets taken from the Twitter Streaming API.

-It also parses the tweet to leverage on its syntax (punctuation mainly) in order no to mess the meaning too much.
+It also parses the tweet to leverage on its syntax (punctuation mainly) in order not to mess too much the meaning up.

 There are some more secret tricks to get better (= funnier) text.
-If you want to know more read `markrov-text-generator.pdf`, it's in the repo (ofcourse you need to understand Italian, but that's just a detail).
+If you want to know more read `markrov-text-generator.pdf`, it's in the repo (of course you need to understand Italian, but that's just a detail!).

 ## Implementation details and requirements ##
 2 python scripts: one feeds the database from twitter, one generates text.

 **Requirements:**
 - Python 2.7
-- twewpy (and API keys)
+- tweepy (and API keys)
 - sqlite3

 ## Instructions ##

 1. Get the API keys from Twitter and put them in `token-stream.py` *(you can find lots of guides on how to do that)*
 2. Launch token-stream.py and let it gather tweets for some time (careful, your database is gonna get fat fast)
 3. Open a python shell and `import markov.py`.
-Generate delirius sentences by calling `generate('$')` you can also use different starting points (`$` means to start from any sentence).
+Generate delirious sentences by calling `generate('$')` you can also use different starting points, just type the word you'd like the sentence to start with (`$` means to start from any sentence).
 4. ???
 5. PROFIT?